Winford Stokes: Second trial, appeals, and execution

 On September 10, 1979, Stokes pleaded guilty to second-degree murder for killing Montgomery and was sentenced to 50 years in prison.
 He was then offered a concurrent 50-year sentence if he pleaded guilty to second-degree murder for killing Benda.
 On September 20, 1979, Stokes, despite facing possible execution, rejected the offer and took the case to trial.
 The reason was that an additional murder conviction would make it much harder for him to win parole.

 During the trial, the prosecution sought a death sentence, with prosecutor John Walsh pointing out that the evidence included fingerprints from the victim's apartment and car, matching those of Winford Stokes, as well as the fact that Montgomery's wristwatch was found at the pawn shop in South Bend.
 On October 24, he was found guilty of capital murder for killing Benda.

 During the assessment of the sentence, Stokes' defense attorney, John T. McCaffrey, pointed out that an all-white jury would be biased against his client, as it was a case of a black man killing a white woman.
 On the contrary, prosecutor Walsh cited the convict's previous record of violent crimes, including two previous murders.
 On recommendation from the jury, Justice John R. Rickhoff sentenced Winford Stokes to die in the gas chamber.

 The execution, scheduled for October 28, 1982, was temporarily stayed by U.S. Supreme Court Justice Harry A. Blackmun on October 25, but Stokes' appeal was later turned down by the full (en banc) Supreme Court.
 Six years later, the federal appellate court rejected his appeal for a final time, a decision which later affected another death row inmate, George C. Gilmore.
 On May 11, 1990, Winford Stokes was executed by lethal injection in the Potosi Correctional Center.
 He offered no final statement.

+Aftermath

+Winford Stokes had a son, Andrew Roberson, who was removed from his mother's care at the age of 7 months due to medical neglect.
+Shuffled through the foster system, Roberson became a sex record with a history of violence against teenage boys.
+He was sentenced to 15 years in prison for the assault of a 14-year-old boy in 1986 and a 15-year-old in 1987.
+In 2004, Roberson, now out of prison, was charged in the death of 16-year-old Dominic Williams, whose body was found in a trash bin a few blocks from his foster home in St. Louis.
+In 2006, Roberson was found guilty of first degree murder and sentenced to life in prison without parole.